aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/setfileinfo/_index.md

 ---
-title: Set File Info
+title: Set File Info In PDF File
-linktitle: Set File Info
+linktitle: Set File Info In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to use Aspose.PDF for .NET to set file info in your PDF documents with this step-by-step guide.
+description: Learn how to use Aspose.PDF for .NET to set file info in PDF file with this step-by-step guide.
 type: docs
 weight: 310
 url: /net/programming-with-document/setfileinfo/